dlu-ch/dlb/doc/usage.rst

 This can be a relevant information on the most important build product (e.g. code size of an application) or just the line ``dlb.di.inform('finished successfully')`` at the end of the dlb script.

+In case you find the standard Python traceback (output on uncaught exceptions) too verbose or cluttered, you can replace it by the one provided by :mod:`dlb_contrib.exctrace`.

 Commit the changes
 ^^^^^^^^^^^^^^^^^^